BroadcomMFD/opsrexx-language-support/README.md

 - Get hover help on OPS/REXX built-in functions, host environment names, and AOF event variable names
 - Get basic error checking for AOF rule and OPS/REXX syntax
 - Copy from a library of frequently used OPS/REXX rule snippets
-- Issue selected OPS/MVS commands to perform common rule actions and execute OPS/REXX programs
+- Issue selected OPS/MVS commands to perform common rule actions, search OPSLOG records, and execute OPS/REXX programs

 The OPS/REXX Language Support extension does _not_ provide the ability for you to download from or upload to the mainframe.
 To access mainframe code while using OPS/REXX Language Support, we recommend Zowe Explorer (see [Recommended Software](#recommended-software)) or Zowe CLI.